aungsias/Eigen/README.md

     <img src="workflow/img/sector_comparison.png" alt="Sector Backtest" width="70%" height="70%">
 </p>

-- **Technology**: This sector had a Sharpe ratio of 0.5 and a cumulative return of 2.04 times the initial investment, with an annualized return of 12.92%.
+- **Technology**: This sector had a Sharpe ratio of 0.49 and a cumulative return of 200.1% the initial investment, with an annualized return of 12.62%.
-- **Healthcare**: Registered a Sharpe ratio of 0.567, a cumulative return of 1.77 times the initial investment, and an annualized return of 11.19%.
+- **Healthcare**: Registered a Sharpe ratio of 0.55, a cumulative return of 169.29% the initial investment, and an annualized return of 10.68%.
-- **Industrials**: Had a Sharpe ratio of 0.465, a cumulative return of 1.76 times the initial investment, and an annualized return of 11.12%.
+- **Industrials**: Had a Sharpe ratio of 0.45, a cumulative return of 169.23% the initial investment, and an annualized return of 10.68%.
-- **Consumer Discretionary**: Posted a Sharpe ratio of 0.416, a cumulative return of 1.70 times the initial investment, and an annualized return of 10.74%.
+- **Consumer Discretionary**: Posted a Sharpe ratio of 0.41, a cumulative return of 167.52% the initial investment, and an annualized return of 10.57%.

 #### S&P 500 Index